fleabitdev/glsp/notes/gc.md

 - `Classes` only have their constant table, which is frozen before the `Class` itself exists.

-Currently, the main downside of this approach is that it could potentially cause ghost objects to be freed in a "chunky" fashion - that is, calling `Gc::free` for one object could potentially cause a huge tree of objects to be deallocated all at once, causing a latency spike.
-The solution would be to clear reference cycles in one pass, and then actually free the ghost objects (deleting the final `Gc` which the `Heap` uses to refer to them, and therefore deallocating them) in a separate pass.
+Currently, the main downside of this approach is that it could potentially cause ghost objects to be freed in a "chunky" fashion - that is, calling `Raw::free` for one object could potentially cause a huge tree of objects to be deallocated all at once, causing a latency spike.
+The solution would be to clear reference cycles in one pass, and then actually free the ghost objects (deleting the final `Raw` which the `Heap` uses to refer to them, and therefore deallocating them) in a separate pass.

 ## `"unsafe-internals"` Mode

-In `"unsafe-internals"` mode, `Gc` is just a thin wrapper over a raw pointer.
-This makes it very fast but also very unsafe - if there is an extant `Gc` for an object which is not transitively reachable from a `Root`, use-after-free could occur.
+In `"unsafe-internals"` mode, `Raw` is just a thin wrapper over a raw pointer.
+This makes it very fast but also very unsafe - if there is an extant `Raw` for an object which is not transitively reachable from a `Root`, use-after-free could occur.
 This invariant needs to be upheld manually.

-In order to mitigate the risk, we don't permit the user to access `Gc`, and we limit our own use of `Gc`: at the time of writing, it's only used extensively in `vm.rs`, `collections.rs`, `class.rs` and `wrap.rs`.
+In order to mitigate the risk, we don't permit the user to access `Raw`, and we limit our own use of `Raw`: at the time of writing, it's only used extensively in `vm.rs`, `collections.rs`, `class.rs` and `wrap.rs`.
 We use `Root` everywhere else, including throughout the stdlib, despite the moderate performance cost from doing so.

+## Rooting

+While a `Root` exists which points to an object, we store an entry for that object in our `Vec<RootEntry>` collection, and we store the entry's index in the object's `Header`.
+At the start of each step, we iterate over the `Vec<RootEntry>`, marking any strongly-rooted objects.

+Weak roots (`Gc`s) aren't actually pointers.
+Instead, they store the index of a particular `RootEntry`.
+When an object is deallocated, it nullifies the pointer stored in its `RootEntry`, if any; from then on, `Gc::upgrade` will fail. `Gc::upgrade` also fails for objects in the ghost generation.
+The `RootEntry` itself isn't actually deleted until its last `Gc` is dropped.

+We guard some parts of `Heap` while tracing an `RData`, to guarantee a panic if the user-defined callback tries to root, unroot, allocate memory, or start a new garbage collection step.
+We also catch panics, so that the callback can't leave the garbage collector in an incoherent state by terminating a collection step halfway through.

+When an `RData` stores `Root`s rather than `Gc`s, it's likely to cause severe memory leaks, but I can't think of any other way that it might affect memory safety.